 To summarize, iconic representation schemes can provide an elegant method for specifying large LP's.
 The ability to define the problem piece-wise and in non-algebraic terms should also be helpful to both experts and nonexperts.
 In any case, we believe that it is fruitful to provide a number of different, interchangeable, representation schemes within a common framework.
 The LPGRAPH interface therefore combines elements from the Activity-Constraint graph, Netform, database and algebraic representation schemes.
+Preliminary results from an experiment which directly compared groups of users formulating LP problems using the graphical and algebraic languages provided by LPFORM, show that the former group obtained a higher percentage of correct solutions in a shorter time and were more satisfied with their experience (Asthana [1988]).
+The relative advantage of the graphics package increased with the complexity of the problem.

-9. CONCLUSIONS
+11. CONCLUSIONS

-The microcomputer revolution has increased computer literacy and familiarity with models (at least of the spreadsheet variety) beyond the wildest dreams of only a few years ago.
+The microcomputer revolution has increased computer literacy and familiarity with models (at least of the spreadsheet variety).
 The current proliferation of powerful desk-top workstations in all forms of office and professional work provides a tremendous opportunity for management science.
 The algorithms and analytic techniques developed over the last forty years can now influence policy makers in a much broader array of applications and situations.
 The challenge is to develop software environments that will improve the productivity of the modeling process, the quality of the models produced and, most importantly, the quality of the decisions based on the use of these models.

-This paper has reviewed some methods for representing mathematical problems in graphical and/or textual formats that avoid the use of algebra or other essentially mathematical representations.
+This paper has reviewed some methods for representing mathematical problems in graphical and/or textual formats most of which avoid the use of algebra or other essentially mathematical representations.
 As we have tried to show, the representations are largely equivalent in that transformations exist from one form into another.
 We believe however, that they differ in terms of the amount of work, skill and understanding that is required from users.
 Thus, we need both external and internal representations that take into account the cognitive limits of human beings.
 Because of the importance we attach to this issue, the paper has introduced "compact" forms of both A-C graphs and Netforms.
 The iconic representations in the previous section go one step further in the sense that they are aggregated forms of the A-C graphs.

 In Section 2, we proposed four dimensions for characterizing external representation schemes: generality (the applicability of the technique to a range of management science models), concreteness (how closely real world objects are represented), labor-intensiveness (a function of the complexity of the representation) and interface potential (how well the representation lends itself to advanced computer interface techniques).
 From the discussion in this paper it is apparent that no representation scheme dominates the others on all of these dimensions.
-In fact, we believe that an optimal modeling system will employ more than one form of model representation.
+In fact, we believe that an optimal modeling system will employ more than one form of external model representation.
+(Naturally, only one form of internal representation is desirable).